danielwellman/hexagonal_kata_java/NOTES.md

   some name that would map a day to one or two days for the current year.
 But when I thought about this, I realized that the logic to pick Feb 28th and 29th if the birthday was on the 29th *is application domain* specific -- for example, why not pick the 29th and 30th instead?
 This is implicit to the idea of birthdays in this app.
+* The ObserveLeapYearBirthdaysEarlyCalculator almost feels like it could be an internal in GOOS parlance; that is, it may not need to be passed in as a required collaborator.
+I don't see it being used in other circumstances, unless perhaps we passed it to implementations of PersonRegistry (and that isn't exactly clear to me).
+  It would mean moving the tests for this strategy into the BirthdayService test.
+It feels like that would make the BirthdayService have more responsibilities, but I'm not sure here. (!)

 ## Ideas